 What is a lecture?

 Lectures are the backbone of your university education; it's where you absorb all the info that you'll pull apart in the tutorials later.
 It's where you'll take notes furiously, where you'll bug the rest of the lecture hall with your incessant questions and where you'll sometimes find yourself completely confused and too scared to put up your hand.

 What do I need to know before hand?

 Check your Learning Guide to see if there are materials/resources for you to read before your lecture.
 You can bring your iPad into the lecture to take notes and access relevant learning materials.

 How do I access online learning materials used in the lecture?

-vUWS, our e-learning system, is where you will be able to find all your learning materials and information.
-You can access vUWS via MyC3, go to the 'Links' page and select vUWS from the list.
+vUWS,(opens in a new window) our e-learning system, is where you will be able to find all your learning materials and information.
 Once you're in vUWS, just choose one of your units.